Employer Contributions to HSA: Everything You Need to Know

 What Are the Contribution Levels for a Flexible Spending Account (FSA)?

-As of 2017, the limit to an annual contribution to a medical Flexible Spending Account is $2,600.
-For FSAs used for child care expenses, the cap is $5,000.
+For 2018, the limit to an annual contribution to a medical Flexible Spending Account is $2,650.
+For Dependent Care FSAs used for child care expenses, the cap is $5,000.

 The average contribution by employees ranges from $500 to $1,500 for HSAs and HRAs.
 Employer contributions differ depending on the type of industry the company is involved in and the region.